kovach/web2/docs/live.md

 [go](https://github.com/kovach/web2/blob/master/examples/go.arrow)
 example exposes some of the difficulties.
 See [ui/go](https://github.com/kovach/web2/blob/master/ui/go.arrow) for the additional rules we use to display a game and play.
-In order to generate a similar ruleset automatically, some questions need to be answered:
+In order to generate a similar rule set automatically, some questions need to be answered:

   - Some rules are meant only for initialization; the relations they set up are static.
 What is the natural way to specify that a relation is dynamic?